Tuesday, December 11, 2018

 The yellow and green Pine Point Lunch on Boston Road was a place to grab a quick sandwich and a cup of coffee.
 Despite its midday name, the diner was open 24 hours, as in the 1930's it was the last place to get a bite to eat before heading towards the then sparsely settled 16 Acres neighborhood, meaning travelers would stop there at all hours.
 Whether late in the evening or early morning before sunrise, the lights were always on at the Pine Point Lunch.

-The proprietor of the diner, Mortimer Hoyt, bought the place in 1922, when it was a thriving business with plenty of customers.
-Times were good in those early years, but then came The Crash.
-Soon, running the diner came to feel like drifting along aboard a slowly sinking ship.
+When Morty, the proprietor of the joint, had bought the place it was a thriving business with plenty of customers.
+Times were good in those early years, but then came The Crash of 1929.
+Before long, running the diner came to feel like drifting along aboard a slowly sinking ship.
 The Depression caused many local business to close.
-The Indian Motocycle cut back, as Van Norman Tool laid off scores of workers.
+The Indian Motocycle cut back and Van Norman Tool laid off scores of workers.
 Package Machinery was operating with a skeleton crew.
-Many of the workers at these establishments were Mort's customers, and if they had little or no money, that meant they couldn't patronize the diner.
+Many of the workers at these establishments were Mort's customers, and if they had little or no extra money, that meant they couldn't afford to patronize the diner.
 Still, there were usually at least a few people at the counter, if only a few unemployed guys nursing a cup of coffee.
 Could he hang on?
 Mort was afraid to answer his own question.

 A few blocks away on Hood Street, Jimmy Flagg looked at the alarm clock in the half light.
 He was glad there was no patter of raindrops outside - rain meant no work.
 Irene, his wife, rolled toward her husband asking, "Six o'clock already?"
 Jimmy said nothing as he shuffled into the bathroom and turned on the single bulb above the sink.
 He dreaded having to shave with a dull blade.
 "Not even enough money for razor blades," he muttered under his breath.